arunnura123/Data_centric_AI/README.md

       - A combination of these techniques appear to  result in better augmentation ( by varying distribution ) of training data

-4. Variations of Images with different pixel intensities
+4. Variations of cropped Images with Binning , Random Shift and "Clip First and then Scale"

 ![image](https://user-images.githubusercontent.com/4832280/131782644-05918ccf-f426-4b07-b137-bfee92d0e299.png)